pavanipasupuleti/PantryMatch/PRD.md

 - **Description:** Users can share the recipe via native share or clipboard copy.
 - **Behavior:**
   - If `navigator.share` is available (mobile/modern browsers): triggers native share sheet.
-  - Fallback: copies the page URL to clipboard.
+  - Fallback: copies the page URL to the clipboard.

 #### FR-DETAIL-05: Print Recipe
 - **Description:** A "Print" button triggers the browser print dialog.